 The Career Center offers guidance on all aspects of career planning, job searching and graduate studies.
 We provide the following services to all undergraduates, graduate students and alumni.

 Professional counselors provide guidance on topics such as career choices, choosing a major, the job search, graduate school advising, as well as administer the Strong Interest Inventory.
-Students may make appointments for individual counseling or take advantage of our "walk-in hours".
-In addition, we have e-mail communication with students through a major specific database in which all of our events, workshops, information on employers, etc. are listed in the "Network Newswire" which is emailed every Thursday.
+Students may make appointments for individual counseling through Handshake or take advantage of our drop-in hours.
+In addition, we have e-mail communication with students through a major specific database in which all of our events, workshops, information on employers, etc. are listed in the UCC Update which is emailed every Sunday at 4PM.

 We maintain a database of full time, part time and summer jobs/internships.
 Students can view listings for jobs and internships 24/7.
 Handshake is our primary job posting resource and also manages the On Campus Recruiting Program.
 Students are encouraged to fill out a detailed profile, upload resumes and check often for the latest postings.

-Approximately 300 organizations visit campus each year to interview for full time and internship positions.
-The latest On Campus Recruiting Bulletin is posted on our site weekly during the academic year.
+Approximately 400 organizations visit campus each year to interview for full time and internship positions.
 The majority of the employers who participate in this program project a certain number of hires for the current year and will come to campus during the Fall or Spring semester.
 It is extremely important to be aware of application deadlines so your child does not miss any opportunities.
-Click here for a list of organizations that participated in the On Campus Recruiting Program last year.

 Videotaped practice interviews help job applicants discern interviewing strengths and weaknesses.
 There is also a web based practice interview tool that helps candidates gain confidence by better knowing and preparing themselves for interviews.
 Students can conduct self-assessments or share their answers with a counselor for more personalized feedback.